animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 #### How my grandma got dementia

-She was prescribed Lyrica and Neurontin.
-We suspect one of those caused the dementia.
+She was prescribed Lyrica first, then Neurontin.
+For some reason I recall believing all my life that the Lyrica caused the dementia.
+Somehow we'd reached that conclusion a long time ago.

 She shortly outlived my grandpa, and died the same year as him a week before his April 16 birthday.